yeiider/ispgo/docs/graphql_usage.md

 ### Fetch Invoices with Details

-To fetch a list of invoices with their items, adjustments, and credit notes:
+To fetch a list of invoices with their items, adjustments, credit notes, and router:

 ```graphql
 query {